-It’s not quite “glamping,” but Hares Canyon Horse Camp at L.L.
-(Stub) Stewart State Park is awfully nice.
-The riding is terrific, too!
+It’s not quite “glamping,” but the camping at Hares Canyon Horse Camp at L.L.
+(Stub) Stewart State Park is pretty darn nice.
+The riding is terrific, too!!

-Three miles of the 20-mile Banks-Vernonia Trail runs through the park and connects with several of the park trails.
-While this rails-to-trails conversion is paved for its entire length, equestrians can travel it comfortably on the chip trail that runs beside the pavement.
+The 20-mile Banks-Vernonia Trail runs through the park and connects with several of the park trails.
+While this rails-to-trails conversion is paved for its entire length, equestrians can travel comfortably on the chip trail beside the pavement.
 Watch for passing strollers, speeding bikes, and other urban trail hazards.

-In addition to the B-V Trail, Stub Stewart has many other trails.
-For example, the Hares Canyon Trail connects the horse the camp with a multitude of other trails you can ride to create loops of various lengths.
+In addition to the B-V Trail, Stub Stewart has plenty of other trails.
+The Hares Canyon Trail connects the horse camp to a network of trails that offer loops of various lengths.

-The Holli’s Point of View Trail is a main north-south trail that offers peek-a-boo views of the Coast Range to the west.
+The Holli’s Point of View Trail is a main north-south route that offers peek-a-boo views of the Coast Range to the west.